Humblemonk/DiceMaiden/README.md

 # Manual Install
 If you wish to host this yourself, utilize dice_maiden_lite.rb.
 Dice Maiden requires ruby version 2.3+.
 There are a handful of gems required as well which are listed in the Gemfile.
 You will also need to create a bot which can be done at the [discord developer section](https://discordapp.com/developers/applications/me)

+# Support
+Found a bug?
+Have a feature request?
+Create an issue on github.
+Thanks!

+You can also join the Discord Support server: https://discord.gg/4T3R5Cb

+If you wish to support the bot and donate, you can do so via Patreon [here](https://patreon.com/dicemaiden) or paypal via donate bot [here](https://donatebot.io/checkout/534632036569448458?buyer=176097017926385664)!

 # How to use
 Below are examples of the dice roll syntax.